-Finding a legitimately good mold inspector can be tricky.
+Obtaining a legitimately good mold inspection can be tricky.
 Kind of like finding a diamond in the rough.

-So, whether you’re just wanting to check the air quality of your home or understand how bad a mold problem is, a good mold inspector is needed to provide a clear picture.
+So, whether you want to check the air quality of your home or understand the severity of a mold problem, a home mold inspection is needed to provide a clear picture.
 Without that snapshot, you won’t be able to fully understand the scope of any existing issues.

 WHY YOU NEED A GOOD MOLD INSPECTOR

 Molds have an excellent ability to end up anywhere and everywhere.
 Every home has some form of mold presence- spores can drift right in through an open door.
-When the indoor air quality is more polluted than the outdoor, it indicates a problem that needs to be fixed.¹
+When the indoor air quality is more polluted than the outdoor air, it indicates a problem that needs to be fixed.¹

 When mold colonizes in a home, it begins to release microscopic spores that float through the air and can land and stick to any surface.² Many mold species can also produce mycotoxins, microscopic toxins that can also float through the air and land on surfaces.
 These tiny toxins also cause a range of negative health effects. ³’⁴